-Summer, and maybe late spring, are considered as the peak camping season, but sleeping in a tent in hot weather is not equally appealing to everyone.
+Summer, and maybe late spring, are considered the peak camping season, but sleeping in a tent in hot weather is not equally appealing to everyone.
 Then, some people may not be able to take time off and go camping during the summer.
 There are also those who have taken to camping so much that they wouldn’t like to stop too soon.
 Let’s enjoy fall camping and fall in love with Fall.
 Read some basic fall camping essential checklist and pack basic camping essentials with you.

 Fall Camping – and Fall in Love with It-